tol-is/tailwind-compositor/readme.md

 2. Currently, the system should only work with horizontal tex, but at this moment, it's hasn't been tested thoroughly with non-latin characters.
 So if you're going to try it, please share your observations.

 3. It should work with most fonts, but some fonts are poorly designed (some very popular too) and don't use the same vertical metrics to render text across browsers and operating systems.
 The error might be negligible in reading size, but in display sizes can result to a couple pixels off the baseline.

+4. If you can't use it on production, compositor can offer value, as an educational or design and prototyping tool.

 ---